mastodon/documentation/content/en/user/network.md

 In Mastodon, direct messages are just posts that have the "direct" visibility selected.
 Visibility can be selected per-post, which allows changing the privacy level later in a thread.
 The direct messages column currently shows a list of all conversations containing a direct post.
 Clicking on a conversation will load the associated thread.

+{{< hint style="danger" >}}
+Please note that Mastodon currently **does not support end-to-end encryption** for direct messages.
+This means that any direct messages you send may not be fully protected from outside views.
+End-to-end encryption is planned, but not yet implemented into Mastodon.
+{{< /hint >}}

 {{< figure src="assets/dm-thread.jpg" caption="A direct message in a thread." >}}

 ## List timelines {#lists}